Lachlan Wales

-Lachlan Andrew Wales (born 19 October 1997) is an Australian professional footballer who plays as a forward for Perth Glory.
+Lachlan Andrew Wales (born 19 October 1997) is an Australian professional footballer who last played as a forward for Perth Glory.

 Club career

 Central Coast Mariners

 Wales progressed from the youth ranks of the Central Coast Mariners to make his professional debut on 14 April 2017, replacing Fábio Ferreira in the 86th minute as they were beaten 1-0 by Melbourne Victory at AAMI Park.

 Wales made a further 10 appearances for the Mariners in their 2017–18 campaign, notching two assists from seven starts as they went on to finish in 10th place.

 Melbourne City

 On 25 June 2018, Wales signed a two-year contract with Melbourne City.
 He made his debut for the club in a 2–1 win over Melbourne Victory in the Melbourne Derby, playing 85 minutes before being replaced by Anthony Lesiotis.
 Wales scored his first professional goal against Newcastle Jets on 2 December 2018, scoring City's third as they ran out 3-0 winners.

 Wales left Melbourne City at the end of the 2019–20 A-League.